Staff Attorney (Domestic Violence Advocacy Project)

-Position Responsibilities: Provide holistic and trauma-informed representation to low-income victims/survivors of domestic violence, sexual assault and stalking in civil cases including, but not limited to, protective orders, divorce and parenting matters, and related housing and public benefits cases; community engagement and education, including building partnerships with local police departments, courts, crisis centers, and culturally specific community groups.
+The DVAP Staff Attorney will provide holistic and trauma-informed representation to victims/survivors of domestic violence, sexual assault, and stalking who have low income.
+Representation focuses civil protective orders and divorce and parenting matters, with occasional work on other civil legal needs experienced by victims and survivors.
+The DVAP Staff Attorney will also be responsible community engagement and education in the North Country region, including building partnerships with local police departments, courts, crisis centers, and culturally specific community groups.
 Travel within the state and to national conferences will be necessary.